 They have been amalgamated into schools, said schools are a device of gallerists and art historians to divide and conquer the creatives and free thinkers.

-For we live in nation which thinks itself to be free yet is not, they expect the same of their artists.
+For we live in a nation which thinks itself to be free yet is not, they expect the same of their artists.

 Our culture has been raped and plundered by the upper echelon, picked apart and sold by the same greed mongers who claim to be it's patrons.
 The tool which has most effectively stunted the growth of modern American art in particular is the clever indoctrination of this idea of schools to not only the art student but anyone whom even reads a brief survey of the history of art sees that it is broken up into these categorized schools; ultimately the philosophy's of these various sects creates conflict, division, and ultimately destruction of the morale and submission to the established order.
 Thus rendering the creative spirit confused and useless.